hxlnt/nobadmemories.com/src/render/posts/52-inches-of-books.html.md

 There's certainly some subconscious aspect to one's bookshelf that's meant to declare, "Hey, visitor, look at these eclectic books that illustrate how quirky and scholarly [or insert other adjectives here] I am!"
 I'm guilty of that line of thinking.
 That said, as far as I know, no one who has visited my studio space has actually bothered to review the contents of my bookshelf.
 Only in my imagination do my friends nod, tracing a finger across the spines, declaring, "Hmmm, yes, fine selection of oboslete technical manuals and toy collecting guides!"

 In my studio, I have one of those IKEA shelving grids&mdash;you know, the ones with 13" cubbies that perfectly fit records?&mdash;where all my books live.
 My goal was to reduce my collection of books from seven full cubbies to four.
 That's 52 inches of books.

 ![Elephant magazine](https://hxlntblob.blob.core.windows.net/nbm/elephant.jpg)

+Books that didn't make the cut would get packed up into boxes, where presumably they'll be dealt with at a later time.

 I made the arbitrary decision to exclude comic books and zines from these shelves but to allow longer-form graphic novels and manga.
 My thought here is that comics and zines don't really stand up on their own in bookshelf world: too floppy, no spine, easily crushed by hardback books and negligent reshelving.
 I prefer to keep 'em in binders or portfolios.
 So, comics and zines get their own cubby.
 OK.